 Although there is a dedicated focus on Remembrance activities each November, the Charlottetown Branch, representing 400 of the total 370,000 Legion members, like all other 1500 Royal Canadian Legion branches (mostly in Canada, but also located in Europe, UK, USA), is active year-round with Remembrance projects, Veterans’ assistance, tribute (memorial) funeral home services, visitations, cadets, charities, community support, social activities, and general fund raising.

 Legions face the same challenges as any other organization trying to stay afloat: revenues must exceed expenses.
-Charlottetown Legion revenues come from bar operations, bingo, Ladies’ Auxiliary catering, and the annual cash lottery.
+Charlottetown Legion revenues come from bar operations, bingo, and the Chase the Ace lottery.
 As with other not-for-profit organizations, the Legion also receives occasional government infrastructure funds and partial property tax rebates.
 Legion expenses include building maintenance, heat, light, payroll, property taxes, etc.

 As well as being a great social gathering, bingo continues to be a vital component of Legion revenue.
 Bingo is held every Sunday and Monday evening at 7PM year-round.
 The Charlottetown Legion is looking for ways to improve the experience for those who attend bingo.